Why Environmental Studies? Why now?

 Honors minors in Environmental Studies must complete all requirements of the course minor while also proposing an honors preparation which will normally be either a seminar or a combination of the capstone and an earlier ENVS course.

 Students must submit their plan of study to the coordinator, usually when they apply for a major, and should inform the coordinator about any changes in their academic programs.
 Students may petition the Faculty Committee on Environmental Studies to have courses taken at other institutions fulfill some of these requirements.
 One of the courses may be independent work or a field study (in the United States or abroad) supervised by a member of the committee.

 This course will be co-taught by one faculty member from a science or engineering field and by one faculty member from the social sciences or humanities.
 Focusing on one or two case studies, the interdisciplinary course will emphasize basic concepts in Environmental Studies and explore how environmental challenges in the modern world are best approached by drawing upon the contributions of more than one academic discipline.
-ENVS 001 will be first offered at Swarthmore in the spring of 2015; it is also offered as ENVS 101 at Bryn Mawr and Haverford.
+ENVS 001 is usually offered at Swarthmore in the spring semester; it is also offered as ENVS 101 at Bryn Mawr and Haverford.

 Any student may request credit [pdf] in environmental studies for interdisciplinary environmental courses taken at other institutions (domestic and foreign).